RokeMSE/ECommerce_Agentic_AI/README.md

 ```

 ## Overview
-This system is designed to tackle the critical challenge of data scarcity in sentiment analysis.
-By deploying a set of intelligent, autonomous agents, it creates a self-improving MLOps lifecycle that covers everything from data acquisition to model deployment.

 1. **Autonomous Data Acquisition**: An intelligent scraping agent uses an LLM to decide which web sources to target and dynamically discovers how to extract multimodal review data (text and images).
 2. **Advanced Data Synthesis**: A synthesis agent generates high-fidelity, domain-specific text and images, creating large, balanced datasets for training.
 The quality is ensured through an adversarial validation process.
 3. **Multimodal Understanding**: The system fine-tunes a Vision-Language Model (LLaVA) to jointly understand text and images, capturing nuanced sentiment that unimodal models would miss.